Follow these tips to avoid processing delays with your VCP submission under Revenue Procedure 2016-51.

-1. Include the required compliance fee or we'll return your submission.
+1. Include the required user fee or we'll not issue a compliance statement.

 - Compliance fees are fixed and generally can’t be reduced or waived by the IRS.

-- Most plan sponsors, including sole proprietors and governmental entities, are required to pay the fee.
+- Most plan sponsors, including sole proprietors and governmental entities, are required to pay the user fee.

-The Voluntary Correction Program staff will automatically return your entire VCP submission if it does not contain a check for the compliance fee.
+The Voluntary Correction Program staff will not issue a compliance statement if your VCP submission does not contain payment for the user fee.

 - We will no longer contact you to ask for the missing fee.

-- If we return a submission for lack of payment, you may resubmit it with the appropriate fee.
-However, we’ll treat the resubmission as a new case, subject to the compliance fee in effect on the date of your new VCP submission.
+- If we close your submission without issuing a compliance statement due to the lack of payment, you may resubmit it with the appropriate fee.
+However, we’ll treat the resubmission as a new case, subject to the user fee in effect on the date of your new VCP submission.

 Check the boxes applicable to your submission, and do not check other boxes.
 For example:

-- If you’re late for your amendment cycle, check only the single Cumulative List box on Schedule 2 that relates to your cycle.
+- For plan years prior to 2017, if you’re late for your amendment cycle, check only the single Cumulative List box on Form 14568-B that relates to your cycle.

 - Don’t check boxes to request excise tax waivers unless they actually apply to your VCP submission.
 If they do apply, include an explanation of why the IRS should grant the waiver.